Choose another writer in this calendar:

 In 1765 Diderot sold his library to Catherine II of Russia to

 increase her daughter's dowry.
 The Empress gave him money to improve

 the collections and for other similar services.
 During 1773 and 1774

 Diderot made a long and difficult journey to St. Petersburg to thank

 Catherine personally and plan the creation of a Russian university.
-The
+"I

-hardships of the journey weakened his health, which was never robust.
+hardships of the journey weakened Diderot's health, which was never robust.

 Diderot's humorous, freewheeling story of Fate and individual choice, showed the influence of Cervantes, Laurence Sterne's Tristram Shandy, and Voltaire's Candide.

 The central charaters are a servant, Jacques, and his master, a knight